Last Updated on March 15, 2021 by Julia Wilson

 Many shelters are happy to have somebody willing to take a dog out for a walk.
 Again, great for the dog as it gets him out of the shelter for a while as well as gives him more exposure to people and thus more socialisation time.
 With cities being built up, and units becoming more commonplace, many people are not in a position to have their dog can benefit from this.
-Maybe you are renting and not permitted pets, or you don’t have the time to commit to having a dog of your own.
+Maybe you are renting and not allowed pets, or you don’t have the time to commit to having a dog of your own.
 Ideal for somebody weighing up if they want to have a dog.

 2) Helping out at the shelter